Clusterhug

 "Clusterhug" is a song written by Dallon Weekes.
 Originally intended for Panic! at the Disco's fourth studio album Too Weird to Live, Too Rare to Die!
 (2013), it was scrapped and released by indie pop band the Brobecks on November 5, 2012.
 It appears as the B-side of the extended play Quiet Title and a bonus track of their fourth studio album Violent Things (2009).
-Weekes would then re-record it for his next band, I Dont Know How but They Found Me.
+The song was notably covered by American duo I Dont Know How but They Found Me.

 History

 After becoming a member of Panic! at the Disco in 2009, Dallon Weekes wrote various songs for the band and released their demos as the Brobecks.
 One of these, "Far Too Young to Die", would be included on Panic! at the Disco's fourth studio album, Too Weird to Live, Too Rare to Die!
 (2013).
 Another song from the sessions was "Clusterhug", which was rejected as "too weird" for compositionally straying from modern pop song structures.
 After recording and producing a demo with Matt Glass, the Brobecks released it as the B-side of Quiet Title on November 5, 2012.